UEFA refuses to light Munich stadium in rainbow colours for Germany-Hungary match - RFI

 Tensions are running high on and off the pitch.

-Hungary need a win to have a chance of reaching the last 16, while hosts Germany know just a draw would secure a spot in the knockout phase.
+Hungary need a win to reach the last 16, while hosts Germany know just a draw would secure a spot in the knockout phase.

+An investigation into an allegedly homophobic banner and monkey noises at Hungary's first two Euro matches in Budapest was opened by UEFA on Sunday.

+A UEFA source had previously told AFP that it would consider moving the Euro 2020 semi-finals and final to Budapest from London if the British government refuses to grant VIPs exemption from Covid-19 quarantine measures.

 © 2021 AFP